ansible/awx/docs/docsite/rst/administration/clustering.rst

 Each instance should be able to join the controller cluster and expand its ability to execute jobs.
 This is a simple system where jobs can and will run anywhere rather than be directed on where to run.
 Also, clustered instances can be grouped into different pools/queues, called :ref:`ag_instance_groups`.

-|aap| supports container-based clusters using Kubernetes, meaning new controller instances can be installed on this platform without any variation or diversion in functionality.
+AWX supports container-based clusters using Kubernetes, meaning new controller instances can be installed on this platform without any variation or diversion in functionality.
 You can create instance groups to point to a Kubernetes container.
 For more detail, see the :ref:`ag_ext_exe_env` section.

 **Supported Operating Systems**